 Examination

 Examinations usually involve some observation whilst you run through some movements, and then some hands-on examination where I take you through a range of movements, this will depend on what has come up in your case history.
 In some cases it may be necessary to perform clinical tests such as, neurological, cardiovascular, and respiratory screening; or orthopaedic testing.
 This will be discussed with you in detail beforehand.
-Examinations can sometimes be provoke your symptoms and/or pain.
+Examinations can sometimes provoke your symptoms and/or pain.
 We will talk this through before we do anything to ensure you are fully comfortable, and have a good understanding of any risks or side effects.

 Diagnosis & Treatment Plans

-Following examination, I will discuss with you my findings and provide a working diagnosis for your symptoms, and any underlying causes that I think may be contributing to your issue.
+Following examination, I will talk you through my findings and provide a working diagnosis for your symptoms, and any underlying causes that I think may be contributing to your issue.
 I will then talk you through your treatment options, encouraging you to question the benefits and risks of treatment and any alternative options, including doing nothing.
 I will provide you with all the information to make an informed decision, in a way that is most accessible to you.
 Together we can then work on a treatment plan that you are happy with, exploring all potential factors influencing your pain or injury.
 Through shared decision-making, we prioritise the factors we can address most effectively and devise a plan that empowers you to pursue your goals according to your values, preferences and aspirations.

 Treatment